vlkniaz/MLZ/README.md

 Please cite the following paper:

-"Robust vision-based pose estimation algorithm for an UAV with known gravity vector",
+"Robust vision-based pose estimation algorithm for an UAV with known gravity vector"

+# Dependcies

+* libtiff